 In automatic incline, the angle inclination can be adjusted at the push of the button.
-No manual adjustment is neccessary.
-Most commercial tdm’s have automatic incline adjustments.
+No manual adjustment is necessary.
+Most commercial treadmills have automatic incline adjustments.

 From a usage perspective, the automatic adjustment is better.
 You can adjust the incline on the fly, even while running.
 To adjust the incline on a manual adjustment, you would have to step off the treadmill and adjust it manually.

-Obviously, the treadmills with automatic incline adjustment will be more pricey than tdm’s with manual incline adjustment.
+Obviously, the treadmills with automatic incline adjustment will be more pricey than treadmills with manual incline adjustment.

 5. Tracking (heart rate, calories, BMI, pulse)

 While these are useful figures to know, the accuracy of these numbers is questionable.
-It’s understandable to that it’s easy to measure your pulse in real time, the other statistics about your body require special equipment to be measured accurately.
+It’s understandable that it’s easy to measure your pulse in real-time, the other statistics about your body require special equipment to be measured accurately.

 If you are serious about your fitness, then please do not rely on the stats reported by the treadmill.
 It’s better to buy a good fitness tracker to measure and track these.
 The results will be far more accurate.